morrownr/rtw89/README.md

    cd rtw89
    ```

-3. Search and remove other out-of-kernel rtw89 drivers.
+3. Search and remove previously installed out-of-kernel rtw89 drivers.
 If your system has [Larry's rtw89 driver](https://github.com/lwfinger/rtw89) installed, you must run this command to remove it, or this driver won't work as expected.

    ```
    sudo make cleanup_target_system